-As we read our Psalms to Him and intercede once more, let's make sure we have handed them over, totally handed them over, to His perfect plan.
-Let's look ahead to the future when they will be returned to the fold, and then spend time thanking Him for the way in which He is answering our prayers.
-He is working out all the details in their lives for His glory.
-Because, in the end, it is all about His glory.
+As we read our Psalms to Him and intercede once more, let's make sure we have handed all our anxieties over, totally handed them over, to His perfect plan.
+Let's look ahead to the future without worry, and spend time thanking Him now for the way in which He is answering our prayers.
+He is working out all the details in our lives.
+Though the way may be thorny, there will be a joyful end.